wasn-eu/CubeCell_Getting_Started/README.md

 - HDC1080
 - SHT2x

+OneWire Sensors are supported now on PIN GPIO1

 ## Use CubeCell Configurator for CubeCell configuration

 - Login to TTN and create a new device.
 Get your keys from TTN.